CS529-NetApp-Internship/project_resources/docs/Postman_Research.md

 - Can expand/collapse specific blocks of code or requests.
 - *Has a search feature.*
 - *Offers version control for APIs.*
+- Postman offers a [GitHub Organization](https://github.com/postmanlabs) where one can find documentation about using Postman, find repositories helpful for API creation/testing, and find tools that help convert certain data types to ones that will work with Postman.
+This organization does not actually have the Postman tool itself.

 ### Features Missing Currently In Swagger